mlm-games/yadaw/README.md

 #### Known Issues

-- "No VST support (LV2 and CLAP only)."
+- No VST support (LV2 and CLAP only).
-- "No MP3/FLAC export (WAV only)."
+- No MP3/FLAC export (WAV only).
 - No MIDI hardware support (will eventually add, mostly when midir supports android)